ibrado/jekyll-paginate-content/README.md

 1. Convert multiple spaces to a single space
 1. Convert spaces to dashes
 1. If that id already exists, add "-1", "-2", etc. until the id is unique

-### Last section

-When using JPC to generate slides, you may use `_last_` as the title for the last slide (usually a "thank you" or contact info slide).
-It will be removed and hidden from the TOC.

 ## Search Engine Optimization (SEO)